thesrikarpaida/Network-Scanner/README.md

 # Network Scanner in Python

 This is a network scanner written in Python that provides a list of live hosts and their open ports if provided with a subnet and a mask.
+Each port runs on a service, so this program can also do a service scan on the open ports after detecting those open ports on each of those live hosts.

 ### Install